cakephp/docs/en/tutorials-and-examples/simple-acl-controlled-application/simple-acl-controlled-application.rst

 #.
 A running web server.
 We're going to assume you're using Apache,
    though the instructions for using other servers should be very similar.
-We might have to play a little with the server configuration, but most folks can get Cake up and running without any configuration at all.
+We might have to play a little with the server configuration, but most folks can get CakePHP up and running without any configuration at all.
 #.
 A database server.
 We're going to be using MySQL in this
    tutorial.
 You'll need to know enough about SQL in order to create a
-   database: Cake will be taking the reins from there.
+   database: CakePHP will be taking the reins from there.
 #.
 Basic PHP knowledge.
 The more object-oriented programming you've
    done, the better: but fear not if you're a procedural fan.

 Preparing our Application
 =========================

-First, let's get a copy of fresh Cake code.
+First, let's get a copy of fresh CakePHP code.

 To get a fresh download, visit the CakePHP project at GitHub: https://github.com/cakephp/cakephp/tags and download the stable